December 8, 2016

 With Christmas and Boxing Day almost a month away, Edmonton households are getting ready for their seasonal celebrations.
 Decorating and menu-planning are just a few of the essential steps in preparing for the rush of friends and family.
 But before the annual gatherings begin, consider taking precautions to keep your plumbing free from the typical post-holiday problems.

-All those parties and dinners can take a toll on kitchen sinks – and added houseguests can create a strain on water usage.
 Because plumbing problems generally spike 50% after the holidays, it makes sense to take action before the festivities begin.
 The professionals at Always Plumbing & Heating in Edmonton have compiled a list of important tips for ensuring your pipes stay free from blockage and other expensive repair issues.

 Watch the Grease: Many of our most favorite dishes create some kind of grease or oil residue during cooking.
 Grease and oil can help cause severe blockage in your plumbing system if you aren’t careful.
 Make sure that all cookware and dishes are wiped free of grease and oil before they are washed in the sink.
 Also be sure to use cold water with the disposal when using it to grind food waste with grease or oil residue.